New Zealand Army: Infantry

 The New Zealand Army's primary service weapon is the Modular Assault Rifle System - Light (MARS-L) assault rifle, which is used by all service branches of the New Zealand Defence Force.
 The weapon can be equipped with accessories such as an ACOG sight, M203 grenade launcher or M7 bayonet.
 Some soldiers are equipped with the Designated Marksman Weapon (DMW), equipped with a telescopic Leupold & Stevens sight allowing for increased accuracy at range.
 The Glock 17 is used as a sidearm.

+The Standard Helmet takes the form of the OPS-CORE Hi Cut Ballistic helmet which will provide level 3 protection for low – medium ballistic threat/non blast operating environments, currently being introduced since July 2024 as part of the SSPE project starting with Tranche 1 and replacing the Viper P4 ACH with level 4 protection which will remain in service for higher threat (including blast) environments.